 Clear aligners or braces?

 If you have any friends or family who opted for orthodontic treatment for teeth straightening later in life, rather than as a child, they may have chosen to have a removable clear aligner instead of adult braces.
-A transparent, moulded plastic orthodontic device, a clear aligner is a popular approach to teeth straightening without the clasps, brackets and screws of braces.
+A clear aligner is a transparent, moulded plastic orthodontic device, which is popular way to straighten teeth without the clasps, brackets and screws of braces.

 Are aligners suitable for your child?